sonyxperiadev/dataflow/README.md

 #### `boundary`

-The `boundary` form declares a TrustBoundary object that can contain attributes and other objects.
+The `boundary` form declares a TrustBoundary node that can contain attributes and other nodes.

 ```dot
 diagram {